Umuzi-org/tech-department/content/syllabuses/andriod-kotlin.md

 - Project : Work Manager.
 - Project : Getting Data From The Internet.
 - Project : Getting and Displaying Images From The Internet
+- Project : Filtering and Detail Views with Internet Data

 ## Testing